sam-wagner/GNLP/README.md

 <img src="https://github.com/sam-wagner/GNLP/blob/master/constraints.png" width="100px" height="25px" />

-It can be used for both constrained and unconstrained optimization problems.
+However, the provided GNLP optimization routines can be used for both constrained and unconstrained optimization problems.
+Multiple NLP solvers are included to flexibly allow this capability.

 ## Introduction